Noobderpy/CollegeAppPortfolio/README.md

-Computer Science protfolio for my college application.
-Sorted by if I wrote it for class vs for fun, then by what programming language it is written in, then by the program itself.
+Computer Science protfolio for my college application; sorted by if I wrote it for class vs for fun, then by what programming language it is written in, then by the program itself.
 Each program has a brief description about what it does.